-10 Medical Reasons You’re Hungry All The Time
+10 Medical Reasons Why You’re Always Hungry

 Just because you're hungry doesn't mean your body needs those calories.
 These medical conditions explain why you're hungry all the time.

+Are you asking yourself the question, “Why am I always hungry?”
+One reason could be your mood.
 Eating can be a coping mechanism for people with depression or anxiety.
 Part of this might be because they don’t have enough of the feel-good hormone serotonin, and eating comfort foods like pasta and bread can bring those levels up, says Holly Lofton, MD, weight management specialist and director of the medical weight management program at NYU Langone Medical Center.
 “You’re not treating depression with celery,” she says.
 “It’s whatever your mom gave you to feel good.”

 But this coping mechanism might backfire and make your mood worse: People who don’t have a healthy diet are more likely to have symptoms of depression, according to the American Academy of Family Physicians.